-For comprehensive historical sector breakdown data, check the Professional Subscription Plan to our Global Equity Valuations Researcher Dataset by Siblis Research.
+For comprehensive historical sector breakdown data, check the Professional Subscription Plan to our Global Equity Valuations data.

 U.S. Stock Market (Large Cap) – Sector Weightings

 Need comprehensive data?
-For full access to our complete database, check the Professional Subscription Plan to our Global Equity Valuations Researcher Dataset by Siblis Research that provides historical sector weightings of the U.S. equity market since the year 1979.
-This datataset provides current and historical P/E (TTM) ratios, forward P/E ratios, CAPE ratios, dividend yields, market cap to GNI ratios, sector breakdowns and long-term interest rates of the largest economies and stock markets in the world.
+For full access to our complete database, check the Professional Subscription Plan to our Global Equity Valuations data that provides you the current and historical P/E (TTM) ratios, forward P/E ratios, CAPE ratios, dividend yields, market cap to GNI ratios, sector breakdowns and long-term interest rates of the largest economies, stock markets & equity indices in the world.
 The data format and delivery method can be individually customized based on your requirements.
 Examine a sample dataset from here.

 Compared to twenty years ago, the weighting of the Financial sector has decreased considerably.
 The global financial crisis of 2008 dropped the weight of the sector temporarily to just 11%.
 Financial services recovered quickly after the crisis but the sector is still much smaller compared to other sectors than it was before the crisis.
-After the financial crisis ended, the Information technology sector quickly rose from 15% to over 20% with the help of Apple, Microsoft, Facebook and Alphabet (Google).
+After the financial crisis ended, the Information technology sector quickly rose from 15% to over 20% with the help of Apple, Microsoft, Meta (Facebook) and Alphabet (Google).
 Since 2009, the weighting of the Energy sector has plummeted and its currently just a bit more than 2%.
 In the beginning of the 1980s, Energy was clearly the most valuable sector, making up 25% of the U.S. stock market.
 Also, the relative market value of the Material companies is now just a small fraction of what it used to be 35 years ago.

 The Difference Between Consumer Staples & Consumer Discretionary Sectors